What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 Jenna experiences and ‘AHA!
 Moment’ now.

-She signs up for the free trial, links her social media accounts, and schedules post for the whole period of 2 weeks within just one hour.
-She can then relax and forget about social media for the whole fortnight, immediately saving 4 hours of her time.
+She signs up for the free trial, links her social media accounts, and schedules posts for the whole period of 2 weeks within just one hour.
+Then she can relax and forget about social media for the whole fortnight, immediately saving 4 hours.
 She gets the benefits of the tool and becomes an ‘activated user’.

 But the activation for another user, e.g. an agency user who is well-versed in social media marketing – would be different.

-You can probably already see what’s the problem here – activation will be operationalized differently not only in every business and product but also within the same product for different use cases and personas!
+You can probably already see what’s the problem here – the user activation process will be operationalized differently not only in every business and product but also within the same product for different use cases and personas!

 Why is activation important in SaaS?